 Here are my issues with it.

-1. It is expensive to buy.
+- It is expensive to buy.

 I can think of only one scenario where an electronic composter is eco-friendly.
-If you don’t compost and you don’t have access to municipal composting, then an electronic composter makes sense provided you collect the dehydrated waste and give it to someone who can use it.
-Even spreading it in the woods is better than sending it to landfill, but that really should not be done.
+If you don’t compost and you don’t have access to municipal composting, then an electronic composter makes sense, provided you collect the dehydrated waste and give it to someone who can use it.
+Even spreading it in the woods is better than sending it to a landfill, but that really should not be done.

 This device may also be appealing to people who live in cold climates where they can’t compost in winter.
-You can use it in winter to dry the food scraps, store them dry and then compost them in summer.
+You can use it in winter to dry the food scraps, store them dry, and then compost them in summer.
 A more eco-friendly solution to this problem is a pail in the garage to collect the material in winter.
 Mine sits in an unheated sun room.

 If I have missed an eco-friendly way to use the device, please describe it in the comments below.